joecockman/Cybersecurity-Cost-Dashboard/README.md

 This measure assessed the input to the search bar and returned 'Small', 'Medium' or 'Large' based on the rules established in the code.

+All of the costing and implementation time measures below include reference to this measure and as such the whole dashboard is filtered by the search bar input.

 ```
 Company Sizing =
 SWITCH(